leemac/leemac.github.io/_drafts/ubiquiti_setup.md

 ease of use
 powerful
 scalable for parties
+beautiful management UI, great if you like stats, keeping an eye on family, etc. VLans

 # What I didn't like

 cost
 would not recommend if you're not technical
+- Had to return cloud key, would a VM/physical machine be better?
+Maybe...maybe not...

 # Resources